Meet Our Providers

 Christopher Schoenherr, M.D. was born and raised in the Detroit area.
 After graduating medical school from Michigan State University, he completed a one year internship in Grand Rapids and a three year Physical Medicine and Rehabilitation (PM&R) Residency at University of Colorado Health Sciences in Denver.
 Since finishing his training, he has focused his practice to the non-surgical care of musculoskeletal and spinal disorders, sports medicine, electrodiagnostic medicine and inpatient rehabilitation.

-Dr. Schoenherr is the Associate Director of the RehabCenter at Crittenton Hospital.
+Dr. Schoenherr is associate Medical Director of the Rehabilitation Centre at Ascension Providence Rochester Hospital.
 He is board certified by the American Board of Physical Medicine and Rehabilitation with a subspecialty board certification in Sports Medicine.

 Melissa Andric, D.O. is board certified by the American Osteopathic Board of Physical Medicine and Rehabilitation.